thoughtworks-tcaceres/lighthouse-web-notes/README.md

 When our algorithm had a running time of (n^2+n)/2, it was the n^2 that was hurting us.
 So we'll just forget about everything else.
 We drop constant terms.
 If you graph (n^3)/2 or (n^3)*2, it has pretty much the same curve as n^3, so let's just get rid of the constant 2.

+Logarithmic O(log n)
+If the number of operations that an algorithm has to do is directly proportional to the logarithm of the size of the input, then that algorithm runs in logarithmic time.